mscout1/trades_take_home_test/README.md

 * Files are of resonable length, such that they can both be read into memory at once.

 * All valid symbols have been provided.

+* We are to compare "contract, side, price, and quantity".
+I assume that contract includes all of(symbol, contract_type, strike, and month).